 A luau is an evening event that features Hawaiian food, music, and hula dancing.
 Overall, it is a complete Hawaiian culture experience!

-Guests who attend a Hawaiian luau usually wear Aloha shirts and dresses (or at least something dressy casual).
+Guests attending a Hawaiian luau usually wear Aloha shirts and dresses (or at least dressy casual).
+Comfortable footwear like flip flops is ideal for these outdoor events.

 And luaus are fun for anyone traveling with family, going on a honeymoon or babymoon, couples, or even solo travelers.